mhaberler/canopennode/Readme.txt

 Code includes:
- - CANopen Stack for multiple microcontrollers with documenation,
+ - CANopen Stack for multiple microcontrollers with documenation.
  - Working examples of simple Input Output CANopen device for all microcontrolers.
  - Working CANopen master device with HTML interface to CANopen: CAN log, Emergency log, SDO master, NMT master, Custom CAN message.
 (It runs on demo board DB240 from beck-ipc.
 It's available also for simpler custom borad based on SC243.)
  - CANopen Object dictionary editor.
 For usage of this web application see "about.html".

 CANopen Features:
- - NMT slave to start, stop, reset device,
+ - NMT slave to start, stop, reset device.
- - Heartbeat producer/consumer error control,
+ - Heartbeat producer/consumer error control.
- - PDO linking and dynamic mapping for fast exchange of process variables,
+ - PDO linking and dynamic mapping for fast exchange of process variables.
- - SDO expedited and segmented transfer for service access to all parameters,
+ - SDO expedited and segmented transfer for service access to all parameters.
- - SDO master,
+ - SDO master.
- - Emergency message,
+ - Emergency message.
- - Sync producer/consumer,
+ - Sync producer/consumer.
  - Nonvolatile storage.